mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 135 - Interfaces With just One Realization/readme.md

     }
 }

-// Wait until more vehicles are discovered
+// Wait until you discover more concrete vehicles
 ```

 # Detection